Pascal-Bliem/european-social-survey/README.md

 <em>Shapely value distribution for the 10 most informative features.</a></em>
 </p>

+Every dot in this plot corresponds to one feature's Shapley value calculated for one person.
 We can see that features like health, satisfaction with the economy, and emotional attachment to the country are rather informative features.
 People who answered with a high value for health have a high Shapley value for this feature, which means it contributes strongly to their happiness.
 On the contrary, people who answered with a low value for health have a low negative Shapley value for this feature, which means it reduces their happiness.
 More healthy, more happy - makes sense.
 Other features, such as meeting with friends and taking part in social activities, have a lower spread of Shapley values, which means it is less decisive for the predicted happiness if the respondent answered with a high or low value for this question.

 Pretty cool, right?
 We can feed our models with data that we already have and let it generalize to new observations to predict something we are interested in.
 And we can even find out and quantify which aspects are important, overall and for individual predictions.
 This may seem a bit trivial in a toy example like predicting happiness, but in principle we can apply these techniques for every problem in which we need to predict a value or classify something based on what we know from previous examples.